How To Peel Potato, The Right Way

 2. Serrated Peeler

 For those who struggle with smooth peelers, a serrated peeler can be a game-changer.
-It grips the potato skin better, reducing the chances of slipping, and works especially well with older or more irregularly shaped potatoes.
+It grips the potato skin better, reducing the chances of slipping, and works exceptionally well with older or more irregularly shaped potatoes.

 3. Paring Knife